alcantara19/alcantara19/README.md

 - 👋 Hi, I’m @alcantara19
 - 👀 I’m interested in gaming
-- 🌱 I’m currently learning c
+- 🌱 I’m currently learning basic programming
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 - 😄 Pronouns: he/him